 This is largely governed by aptitude, personal commitments, weather, and, of course, funds.
 Intensive courses are possible and occasionally people do complete a PPL in a month, though a more leisurely pace is usual (typically 8-12 months) when molded around your domestic schedule.
 Although 45 flying hours is the minimum legal requirement, most people do take longer.

 How much will it cost?

 It is important to bear in mind that 45 hours is a minimum requirement, extra hours will be charged pro-rata.
 All our prices include VAT where applicable.
-Discounts are available for students who are prepared to pay for the whole course in advance or for lump sum payments towards flying.
+Discounts are available for students who are prepared to pay lump sum payments towards flying.
 Terms and conditions apply.